Informational and Simple Video FAQ’s will be uploaded soon. These informational short videos will explain:

-Monetary awards are available for the diagnosis of ALS, Parkinson’s Disease, Alzheimer’s Disease, Level 2 Neurocognitive Impairment (i.e., moderate Dementia), Level 1.5 Neurocognitive Impairment (i.e., early Dementia) or Death with CTE if death occurred from January 1, 2006 through July 7, 2014 (the “Qualifying Diagnoses”).
+Monetary awards are available for the diagnosis of ALS, Parkinson’s Disease, Alzheimer’s Disease, Level 2 Neurocognitive Impairment (i.e., moderate Dementia), Level 1.5 Neurocognitive Impairment (i.e., early Dementia), or Death with CTE if death occurred prior to July 7, 2014 (the “Qualifying Diagnoses”).
 A Qualifying Diagnosis may occur at any time until the end of the 65-year term of the Monetary Award Fund.

 If a retired player receives a monetary award based on a Qualifying Diagnosis, and later is diagnosed with a different Qualifying Diagnosis that entitles him to a larger monetary award than his previous award, he will be eligible for an increase in compensation.
 This would also apply to Derivative Claimants.

 Qualifying Diagnoses must be made by approved qualified specialists.
 Any time prior to Final Settlement Approval, only board-certified neurologists, board-certified neurosurgeons or board-certified neuro-specialist physicians or similarly qualified specialists can make Qualifying Diagnoses.
 Following Final Settlement Approval, only qualified specialists approved by the Claims Administrator will be able to make Qualifying Diagnoses with the exception of Qualifying Diagnoses made through the BAP.